khalilliu/awesome-github-repos/data.md

 *   [EwingYangs/awesome-open-gpt](https://github.com/EwingYangs/awesome-open-gpt) - Collection of Open Source Projects Related to GPT，GPT相关开源项目合集🚀、精选🔥🔥

-*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - Cross-platform, fast, feature-rich, GPU based terminal
+*   [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) - If you live in the terminal, kitty is made for you!
+Cross-platform, fast, feature-rich, GPU based.

 *   [zai-org/CodeGeeX2](https://github.com/zai-org/CodeGeeX2) - CodeGeeX2: A More Powerful Multilingual Code Generation Model